dart-lang/site-www/src/_guides/language/language-tour.md

   'iodine',
   'astatine',
 };
-// constantSet.add('helium'); // Uncommenting this causes an error.
+// constantSet.add('helium'); // This line will cause an error.
 ```

 As of Dart 2.3, sets support spread operators (`...` and `...?`)